nishantc1527/Algorithms-Java/README.md

 Algorithms are a way to solve problems.
 Not only that, it wants to solve problem fast.
 That's why there's tons and tons of theory on this stuff.

 This project is a hope to share the whole knowledge of algorithms there is to offer.
+If you don't know the algorithm, there are detailed explanations on each algorithm (the explanations are all in the java folder, later I'm going to make seperate folders for the explanation).
 Obviously, one guy can't do that, which is why it's open source!
 I also developed a fun way to contribute.
 You can look at it in the [contributing page](https://github.com/nishantc1527/Algorithms#contributing).

 # LeetCode